How to Use Git with DataGrip

 Now that you know how to commit, push and pull using Git, we will look at one final feature called Branching.
 A branch in Git is a local and remote snapshot of code files you can encapsulate your work.
 Maybe you are creating a new feature and you need to keep it isolated from other work you or others are doing.
 You can work and commit your updates to your branch and then push your commits to the remote repository as your branch can also exist there.
-When you are done with your branch and need to get the code into the main area of the repository you will then perform a merge locally and push that merge to the remote side.
+When you are done with your branch and need to get the code into the main area of the repository, you will then perform a merge locally and push that merge to the remote side.

 Let’s look at a diagram that shows the workflow of a git branch and merge.
 You will see the point where the branch is created from the master branch (Common base).
-The green points along the workflow shows the commits that have occurred during the branch lifetime along with the blue commits that happened at the same time from others.
-In the end, we will have a common merged code after a git merge has been performed (New merge commit).
+The green points along the workflow show the commits that have occurred during the branch lifetime along with the blue commits that happened at the same time from others.
+In the end, we will have common merged code after a git merge has been performed (New merge commit).

-In DataGrip we can create a new branch by going to VCS | Git | Branches…
+In DataGrip, we can create a new branch by going to VCS | Git | Branches…

 You will then get the Git Branches dialog that will allow you to create a new branch.
-You can also detect and access other local and remote branches but that is beyond the scope of this tutorial.
+You can also detect and access other local and remote branches, but that is beyond the scope of this tutorial.